This post may contain affiliate links. Please read our disclosure policy.

 We don’t often have leftovers of this recipe, but when I do, it makes me super happy because I get to enjoy it for lunch the next day.
 It’s great cold, but if you want to reheat it, I recommend doing so in the oven for a short time.
 The breading will not stay crisp in the microwave.
 Here are some recipes that go great with this chicken:

 - Bacon Ranch Chicken Pasta Salad – I really love using crispy chicken in this pasta salad.
 It provides such a great crunch.

-- Bacon Avocado Chicken Salad with Lemon Vinaigrette – Slice up leftover and save yourself having to cook up any extra chicken for this delicious salad.
+- Bacon Avocado Chicken Salad with Lemon Vinaigrette – Slice up leftovers and save yourself having to cook up any extra chicken for this delicious salad.

 - Homemade Alfredo Sauce with Fettuccine is another great base for extra crispy baked garlic parmesan chicken.

 Leftover crispy chicken is also delicious in sandwiches, salads, and wraps, and it makes a fantastic protein to add to your kids’ school lunches.